chester-w-xie/FCAC_datasets/README.md

 This repository contains the datasets description of Nsynth-100 and Free-sound cilps of 89 classes (FSC-89) , which are used in the paper, "Few-shot class-incremental audio classification using adaptively-refined prototypes" (Submitted to ICASSP2023).

-Motivation for constructing the datasets：
+Motivation for constructing the datasets:

-To study the Few-shot Class-incremental Audio Classification (FCAC) problem, we constructed the Nsynth-100 dataset and FSC-89 dataset using the [NSynth Dataset](https://magenta.tensorflow.org/datasets/nsynth) data and the [FSD-MIX-CLIPS](https://zenodo.org/record/5574135#.YWyINEbMIWo) dataset as the source materials, respectively.
+To study the Few-shot Class-incremental Audio Classification (FCAC) problem, we constructed the Nsynth-100 dataset and FSC-89 dataset using the [NSynth Dataset](https://magenta.tensorflow.org/datasets/nsynth) dataset and the [FSD-MIX-CLIPS](https://zenodo.org/record/5574135#.YWyINEbMIWo) dataset as the source materials, respectively.